openspending/community.openspending.org/resources/osi/cbga.md

 ---
-title: "Case Study: Centre for Budget and Governance Accountability"
+title: "Centre for Budget and Governance Accountability"
 layout: osi
 ---

-## Case Study: Centre for Budget and Governance Accountability
+# Case Study: Centre for Budget and Governance Accountability

-<div class="well">Before a tech project even gets off the ground, it need s a good source of data.
+<div class="well">Before a tech project even gets off the ground, it needs a good source of data.
 On our trip to India, the Centre for Budget and Governance Accountability clearly outlined which problems they have with the data released by governments.</div>

 ![CBGA India](http://farm9.staticflickr.com/8446/7794135644_572bf30d0e_z.jpg)